azamsharp/azamsharp.github.io/_posts/2022-11-06-complete-guide-ios-dev-2023.md

 >> A lot of content covered in this article is part of my book called [Surviving the Coding Bootcamp - From no coding experience to earning a six-figure salary](https://azamsharp.gumroad.com/l/surviving-the-coding-bootcamp).

 ## Conclusion

+Good things takes time.
+Follow the path, keep learning and have patience.
+Becoming a iOS developer is not a sprint, it is a marathon.
+[Be the tortoise, not the hare](https://read.gov/aesop/025.html).